 Old Testament Canon

 Kruger’s next volley is to point out that a biblical canon existed for the Jews sans divine revelation.
 The implication being that just as Israel needed no infallible authority to define its canon, Christians do not need an infallible authority (the Church) to define their’s.
-The claim is simply not true though – for two reasons.
+This is objectively false.

 First, we see from the New Testament itself that at the time of Christ, there was no single, authoritative canon.
 The Sadducees accepted only the Torah, the Pharisees seemed to have followed the modern Jewish canon, and other Jewish groups followed the Septuagint (the Greek Old Testament which is quoted in the New Testament more often than the Hebrew, and which included the deuterocanonical books that Protestants removed 1,500 years later).
 Not only was a singular Jewish canon not settled in Jesus’ time, it was not settled soon after either.
 Religious and secular sources agree that it probably reached its modern form sometime in the 2nd century A.D.